Silicrex/PokemonBreedingSimulator/README.md

 For example, say you had three species: one in **Flying and Dragon**, one in **Dragon and Monster**, and one in **Monster and Field**.
 Each of these two-egg-group species contributes a link between each of their egg groups.
 Using mutual links, you can travel from one egg group to another even if there are no direct connections.
 In this case, you could use the **Dragon + Monster** as the intermediary between the **Flying** and **Field** egg groups.

-#### So, what's the strategy?
+> **So, what's the strategy?**

 The idea is to have a 6IV male for each egg group.
 That way, if you ever need to breed a 6IV, you can use the 6IV male you have in the corresponding egg group to easily work towards the 6IV you want.
 When you're at that point, breeding optimally (Destiny Knot, Power Items, selection strategy), it only takes about **4 breeds** to get to **5IV** (assuming normal gender ratio of 50-50).
 Including those 4 tries, it's around **36** breeds for a **6IV**!

-#### The optimal way of propagating IVs to other egg groups (BDSP)
+> **The optimal way of propagating IVs to other egg groups (BDSP)**

 This section is for if you want to reach all of the egg groups as efficiently as possible.
-I will go into detail aboutthe starting point and how to progress from there, as well as what factors come into play.
+I will go into detail about the starting point and how to progress from there, as well as what factors come into play.

 The **factors**: